 Growing up, my parents encouraged us to read.
 There was a time back in high school when I would take the time to read the encyclopedia from end-to-end, especially during the weekends.
 This was during a time that there were only three to four channels on television.
 I also consumed “Reader’s Digest”, which I read front to back, and the daily newspaper.

-When I got to college, I started reading pocket books.
-I was partial to spy thrillers and science fictions.
+When I got to college, I started reading pocketbooks.
+I was partial to spy thrillers and science fiction.
 This was also the period I first wore glasses.
 I’m sure it is preordained, but I like to think my bad reading posture sped up the process.

-Soo before graduation, I just dropped everything.
-I worked, went to grad school and got a little too busy with my social life.
+So before graduation, I just dropped everything.
+I worked, went to grad school, and got a little too busy with my social life.

 Taking up reading, among others, is the obvious path.